-• a decrease in other operating cash flows of \$632.4 million primarily reflecting subscriptions received in advance of the issuance of Upsilon RFO's non-voting preference shares effective January 1, 2018, which were recorded in other liabilities at December 31, 2017.
-During the first quarter of 2018, in connection with the issuance of the non-voting preference shares of Upsilon RFO, other liabilities were reduced by the subscriptions received in advance, and reinsurance balances payable were increased by an offsetting amount, with corresponding impacts to other operating cash flows and the change in reinsurance balances payable on our consolidated statements of cash flows for the first quarter of 2018.
+- an increase in reinsurance balances payable of \$1.1 billion principally driven by the issuance of non-voting preference shares to investors in Upsilon RFO, following capital being deployed in the vehicle, which are accounted for as prospective reinsurance and included in reinsurance balances payable on our consolidated balance sheet.
 See "Note 10.
-Variable Interest Entities" in our "Notes to the Consolidated Financial Statements" for additional information related to Upsilon RFO's non-voting preference shares:

-- an increase in unearned premiums of \$484.1 million due to the timing of renewals; - increases in premiums receivable and deferred acquisition costs of \$380.0 million and \$50.5 million, respectively, due to the timing of payments of our gross premiums written and amortization of deferred acquisition costs, respectively; - an increase of \$261.4 million in our prepaid reinsurance premiums due to ceded premiums written associated renewals in the first quarter of 2018; and - a decrease in our reserve for claims and claim expenses of \$167.7 million as a result of claims and claims expenses incurred of \$225.7 million during the first quarter of 2018, more than offset by claims payments of \$405.5 million, largely associated with the 2017 Large Loss Events.
+Variable Interest Entities" for additional information related to Upsilon RFO's non-voting preference shares: - an increase in unearned premiums of \$789.8 million due to the timing of renewals; - net realized and unrealized losses on investments of \$100.0 million principally related to our portfolio of fixed maturity investments which experienced an upward shift in the interest rate yield curve during the six months ended June 30, 2018; partially offset by - increases in premiums receivable and deferred acquisition costs of \$655.0 million and \$84.6 million, respectively, due to the timing of payments of our gross premiums written and amortization of deferred acquisition costs, respectively; - a decrease in other operating cash flows of \$611.6 million primarily reflecting subscriptions received in advance of the issuance of Upsilon RFO's non-voting preference shares effective January 1, 2018, which were recorded in other liabilities at December 31, 2017.
+During the six months ended June 30, 2018, in connection with the issuance of the non-voting preference shares of Upsilon RFO, other liabilities were reduced by the subscriptions received in advance, and reinsurance balances payable were increased by an offsetting amount, with corresponding impacts to other operating cash flows and the change in reinsurance balances payable on our consolidated statements of cash flows for the six months ended June 30, 2018, as discussed above.
+See "Note 10.
+Variable Interest Entities" for additional information related to Upsilon RFO's non-voting preference shares; - an increase of \$392.0 million in our prepaid reinsurance premiums due to ceded premiums written associated renewals in the six months ended June 30, 2018; and - a decrease in our reserve for claims and claim expenses of \$378.1 million as a result of claims and claims expenses incurred of \$302.7 million during the six months ended June 30, 2018, more than offset by claims payments of \$672.1 million, largely associated with the 2017 Large Loss Events.

 Cash flows used in investing activities.
-During the first quarter of 2018, our cash flows used in investing activities were \$704.7 million, principally reflecting net purchases of short term and other investments of \$594.6 million and \$98.6 million, respectively.
+During the six months ended June 30, 2018, our cash flows used in investing activities were \$1,421.9 million, principally reflecting net purchases of short term, fixed maturity and other investments of \$1,062.4 million, \$200.8 million and \$111.9 million, respectively.
+The net purchase of short term and fixed maturity investments was funded in part by the capital received from investors in Upsilon RFO, as discussed above, and the proceeds from the issuance of our 5.750% Series F Preference Shares, as discussed below.
+In addition, we increased our allocation to other investments during the six months ended June 30, 2018.

 Cash flows provided by financing activities.
-Our cash flows provided by financing activities in the first quarter of 2018 were \$26.9 million, and were principally the result of:
+Our cash flows provided by financing activities in the six months ended June 30, 2018 were \$262.2 million, and were principally the result of:

-- net inflows of \$52.8 million related to a net contribution of capital from third-party shareholders, principally in Medici; partially offset by - dividends paid on our common and preferred shares of \$13.2 million and \$5.6 million, respectively.
+- net inflows of \$242.4 million associated with the issuance of \$250.0 million of Depositary Shares (each representing a 1/1000th interest in a share of our 5.750% Series F Preference Shares), net of underwriting discount; - net inflows of \$64.5 million related to a net contribution of capital from third-party shareholders, principally in Medici; partially offset by - · dividends paid on our common and preference shares of \$26.5 million and \$11.2 million, respectively.